MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 tags: hvr hva data replication
 ---

-# Why HVA/HVR ?
+## Why HVA/HVR ?

 There is currently a need for faster, high-volume database replication tools.
 Fivetrain is addressing this need with its recently acquired data replication platform called HVR.

 HVR is a high-volume real-time data replication platform that is suitable for a range of data integration scenarios including consolidation of multi-cloud file storage and multi-cloud databases, feeding data lakes, database migration ,file storage replication and database replication.

 For those who want to rapidly implement replication via HVR, HVR offers a managed service (HVA connectors) that reduces setup overhead and ongoing management costs.
-HVA connectors are a series of connectors that are setup and managed through the Fivetran web console.
+HVA connectors are a series of connectors that are setup and managed through the Fivetran web dashboard.
 Currently, there are two commissioned HVA connectors that are ready for use, one uses Oracle as a data source and the other uses SQL server as a data source.

 ## HVR